Lighting expert since 1979

 Diffuse lighting: A softer light source that illuminates the entire room evenly can create a calming atmosphere and help to present the entire room as one cohesive work of art.

 When you enter a hotel, you enter far more than just a room.
 A lobby can be seen as a reflection of the entire hotel or building, setting the tone for the entire guest experience.
 From modern to classic, minimalist to opulent, each lobby tells its own story.
-But within that space, there are different areas, each with its own function and atmosphere:
+But within this space, there are different areas, each with its own function and atmosphere:

 Waiting areas: Often furnished with comfortable seating, coffee tables and the occasional magazine or book, these areas offer guests a place to relax and wait.